FabmobQC/e-mission-server-push-notification-automation-tool/README.md

 This tool needs to be clone in e-mission-server/bin folder on e-mission-server (https://github.com/e-mission/e-mission-server)

 Once setup, the tool can be called from a script that pulls configuration data from the corresponding endpoints for each project.
+The input for this script is a file containing a list of configuration endpoints.

 ```
 #!/bin/bash